winfsp/hubfs/README.md

 <img src="https://img.shields.io/github/release/billziss-gh/hubfs/all.svg?label=Download&colorB=e52e4b&style=for-the-badge"/>
 </a>

-HUBFS is a read-only file system for GitHub and Git.
+HUBFS is a file system for GitHub and Git.
 Git repositories and their contents are represented as regular directories and files and are accessible by any application, without the application having any knowledge that it is really accessing a remote Git repository.
+The repositories are writable and allow editing files and running build operations.
 <br/>
 <br/>
 <img src="doc/cap1.gif" width="75%"/>